The Paul McVeigh West Cork Residency 2027

 More information on the residency is coming soon with a little more found here.

-3. A 30 min group zoom session on reading your work live with actor Tony Flynn.
+3. A 30 min zoom on reading your work live with actor Tony Flynn.

 Pre Care: